 - Sweating (particularly at night).

-In 2008, we launched the PITS campaign with support from the Department of Health to raise awareness of lymphoma amongst university students.
+We launched the PITS campaign in 2008 with support from the Department of Health to raise awareness of lymphoma and its symptoms among university students.

 If you would like to help raise awareness of lymphoma, here’s just a few ways you can get involved with the PITS campaign:

 - Put our posters up at your university campus/office or send bookmarks to your friends to make them aware of lymphoma.
-Just email us at email@example.com to request some bookmarks or posters.
+Email us at firstname.lastname@example.org to request some bookmarks or posters.